warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

 - New variation data sets mapped to _O. sativa_ Japonica Nipponbare (IRGSP1):

-  1) Mini-core: 6.5M SNPs in 200 rice accessions [REF] from ...
+  1) 6.5 million SNPs in 200 rice accessions [REF] from ...
 USDA ... kindly provided by Julie Thomas and Andy Pereira from the University of Arkansas.
   2) RAP-DB
     a) WRC: https://academic.oup.com/pcp/article/61/5/922/5758272
     b) JRC: https://academic.oup.com/pcp/article/61/12/2087/5921186